Report: Leading insurance companies divest $20B from coal and end underwriting

 Coal is the biggest single source of CO2 emissions and insurers are uniquely placed to support the Paris Agreement commitment to keep climate change well below 2 degrees Celsius.

-Peter Bosshard, Unfriend Coal coordinator, said: “Coal needs to become uninsurable.
+Peter Bosshard, Insure Our Future coordinator, said: “Coal needs to become uninsurable.
 If insurers cease to cover the numerous natural, technical, commercial and political risks of coal projects, new coal mines and power plants cannot be built and existing operations will have to shut down.
 Insurers also manage $31 trillion of assets, and by shifting investments from coal to clean energy they can accelerate the transition to a low-carbon economy.”

 Katya Nikitenko, Finance Campaigner, Greenpeace Switzerland, said: “The role of insurers is to manage risk for society, but the vast majority are still failing to take action to prevent dangerous climate change.
 We welcome the measures which early movers have taken, and call on the laggards to immediately take steps to stop underwriting climate change.”